zihaowang9725/Freddie-Mac-Projects/README.md

 - 30-year fixed rate ('orig_loan_term']==360)
 - FICO score between 550 and 850 ('fico' >= 550 and 'fico' <= 850)
 - A random sample of 1% is good enough

+Performance data sets  need to be aggregated to derive a delinquency flag for each loan:

+- A loan has reached 90+ days in delinquency
+- A loan has shown recovery amount as recovery usually comes after foreclosure and repossession by the bank (REO)
+- A loan has been modified, i.e., interest rate reduction after negotiating with the bank.